Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 WHEN IS THE DEADLINE FOR REGISTRATION?

 The TARA, like many UK university Admissions Tests, requires applicants to register in advance of sitting the test.
-Applicants for the first sitting will have to register between the 31st of July and the 29th of September to be able to sit the test in October 2025 (although the deadline for many access arrangements is the 8th September, so be sure to register early if you’re likely to need special arrangements of any kind!).
+Applicants wishing to sit the test in October will have to register between July and September to be able to sit the test (although the deadline for many access arrangements is likely to be earlier in September, so be sure to register early if you’re likely to need special arrangements of any kind!).
+Specific dates will be released on the UAT-UK website in April 2026.

 An applicant can register themselves on the UAT-UK website here.
 Simply follow all of the instructions, be sure to note down your candidate number, and select your test date and test centre.
 Since slots can get booked up, we recommend registering as far in advance as possible to give you the greatest likelihood of sitting the test on the date and at the test centre that best suits you.